Updated: August 25, 2023

 - Research: Thoroughly research the real estate market, rental demand, and potential rental income in different neighborhoods.

-- Choose location wisely: Select a location that offers amenities, transportation, and attractions that appeal to potential tenants.
+- Choose the location wisely: Select a location that offers amenities, transportation, and attractions that appeal to potential tenants.

 - Think long term: Consider the property’s long-term rental potential and its ability to attract tenants in the future.